data4help/paul-mora.com/_posts/dtw/2021-04-24-Dynamic-Time-Warping-Explanation-and-Testing-on-Audio-and-Tabular-Data.md

 ![png](/assets/post_images/dtw/output_26_0.png)

+It is important that the concept of the distance-matrix is clear to the reader.
+In case a more visual explanation is desired, we recommend the following [tutorial video](https://www.youtube.com/watch?v=_K1OsqCicBY).

 # Warping Band

 Of course not all time-series are as short as the two example sequences we used above.
 Especially audio data can be reach extensive lengths.
 When considering the finding of the optimal warping path from above, it quickly becomes a daunting task to find the optimal warping path with that many possibilities.
-In order to limit the amount of possibilities, and for making the problem computationally feasible, the window-size parameter is introduced.
+In order to limit the amount of possibilities, and for making the problem computationally feasible, the **window-size parameter** is introduced.
 This parameter was already mentioned as the fourth restrictions from the original paper.
 In practice this window parameter looks like the following:

 ![](/assets/post_images/dtw/warping_band.png)
 *Source: https://pyts.readthedocs.io/en/stable/auto_examples/metrics/plot_sakoe_chiba.html#sphx-glr-auto-examples-metrics-plot-sakoe-chiba-py*